 What will I receive after you have inspected my watch or jewellery?

-You will receive by secure post, 2 copies of your valuation document, with beautifully photographed items.
+You will receive by secure post, one copy of your valuation document, with beautifully photographed items.
 You will also receive by email a password protected PDF of your document for safe keeping or to forward to your insurance company.
 See a sample valuation here

 How long does it take to appraise jewellery?